by Kelly Wilson

 Sig = Significance (Why was this important to you?
 What did it mean for others?)

-These frameworks will work for any behavioral question that an admissions committee or interviewers asks you.
-They will help you stay on point, so use them.
-Finally, be succinct, because the 1,200-character allotment includes spaces.
+These approaches will work for any behavioral question that an adcom or interviewer asks you and will help you stay on point.
+Finally, be succinct, because the 1,200-character allotment for each situation you’re describing includes spaces.

 Additional Information

-Additional information does not mean you should add an essay you wrote for another school.
-Feel free to bullet your reasons, making the section easier to read.
-If you have many bullets, you might have too many excuses, and many schools, including Stanford, could be a long shot for you.
+Adhere to the school’s directive and do not submit a full essay here (especially one you wrote for another school).
+Feel free to present your reasons as bullet points, making the section easier to read.
+If you have multiple bullet points, you might have too many excuses, and many schools, including Stanford, could be a long shot for you.

 Stanford GSB application deadlines